OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

 1. (a,b,c,d)z + ((a,b)x,(c,d)y)z = ((a,b)x,(c,d)y)z

-   Not a problem.
    Supposing x and y are unaligned, then x and y from S' insert into the classification of z.
 The workspace gets copies of these two S'-nodes.